On the Ergodic theory of the Generalized incompressible flow: Introduction

-In his paper \cite{arn} published in 1966, V.I.Arnold studied the geometric approach to the incompressible Euler equations.
-This work brings many new ideas into the research of the ideal incompressible fluid, see \cite{arn2}\cite{khe} for more details of the group-theoretic and geometric research of hydrodynamics.
+In his paper \cite{arn} published in 1966, V. I. Arnold studied the geometric approach to the incompressible Euler equations.
+This work brings many new ideas into the research of the ideal incompressible fluid.
+See \cite{arn2}, \cite{khe} for the details.

-Let us recall that \begin{definition} \textbf{(The incompressible Euler equations on M )} Let $M$ be a compact, oriented Riemannian manifold without boundary, we denote the Riemannian metric by $(\;,\;)$ and the volume form by $\mu$.
+Let us recall that the incompressible Euler equations on a compact, oriented Riemannian manifold $M$ without boundary.
+Denote the Riemannian metric by $(\;,\;)$ and the volume form by $\mu$.
 The Euler equations of incompressible flows of homogenous fluid on the manifold M are